voedger/voedger-internals/server/design/orch.md

 - VVMHost: Application that starts and manages VVM
 - VVM
+  - elections IElections: Interface to acquire and manage leadership for a given key
   - problemCtx.
 Closed with nil or with an error or nil when some problem occurs, VVM terminates itself due to leadership loss or problems with the launching
   - problemErrCh.
 Channel that receives the error describing the problem, written only once.
-Contents is returned on Shutdown()
+Content is returned on Shutdown()
   - problemErrOnce. `sync.Once` to ensure problemErrCh is written only once
   - vvmShutCtx.
 Closed when VVM should be stopped (`Shutdown()` is called outside)
   - vvmShutCtxOnce. `sync.Once` to close `vvmShutCtx` only once